secretGeek/til/npm/tab_completion_with_powershell.md

     Import-Module TabExpansionPlusPlus
     Import-Module NPMTabCompletion

-**You will also need to either add those commands either to your [profile](../powershell/create_profile.md), or run them in ever powershell session where you want `npm` tab completion to work.**
+You will also need to either add those commands to your [profile](../powershell/create_profile.md), or run them in every powershell session where you want `npm` tab completion to work.

 This not only gives you intellisense-style completion for `npm` commands, it also looks in a local package.json file to see if there are any commands you've specified locally.